CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/installation-and-configuration.md

 For the full configuration and administrative steps, refer to the [Configuration and Administration](docs/appengine/administrators-guide/configuration-and-administration/configuration.md) guide.

-## ProcessForce
+## CompuTec ProcessForce

-As an optional enhancement, the Bulk Change Plug-in can be activated from within ProcessForce.
+As an optional enhancement, the Bulk Change Plug-in can be activated from within CompuTec ProcessForce.

 ![Bulk Change Plugin](./media/bulk-changes-of-bom/image2020-3-25-16-40-30.png)